 Mobile connection in Latvia is very well developed.
 Almost all territory of Latvia has cell coverage.
 Tourists are recommended to buy pre-payment cards - "O karte" or "Zelta Zivtina" that provide you with a temporary number and call opportunity for local prices.

 Mail in Latvia works well.
 Letters are usually delivered on the next day (across Riga) and in one-two days across Latvia.
 International letters are usually delivered in under a week.
 To send a letter you have to buy post stamps in post offices or Narvessen shops and stick them on evelopes.
-Across Latvia - 15 santims, European countries and Russia - app.30 santims, to other countries - app.
-40 santims.
+Across Latvia - 0.25 euro, European countries and Russia - app.
+0.50 euro, to other countries - app.
+0.70 euro.

 Riga has no subway but there are trams, trolleybuses, buses and route taxis or minibuses.
-Public transport fee is 60 santims, taxi-buses - 40-50 santims.
-You pay the conductor as you enter.
-A cheaper option would be to buy an e-ticket.
+Public transport fee is 0.60 Euro, but if you buy ticket at driver it will be cost 1.20 Euro, taxi-buses - 0.70 Euro.
+You can pay the driver as you enter, but the ticket price will be 1.20 Euro, so the cheaper option would be to buy an e-ticket.
 For more info , please visit http://etalons.rigassatiksme.lv/en/beginning/ .There is no problem with finding a taxi in Riga.
 Taxis are available at taxi stops and via phone.

 Main information telephone number is 1188 - paid.
 A call cost app.
-10 santims.
+15 eurocents.
 Service quality is very high, operators are able to answer even the most unexpected questions.
 Operators speak Latvian, Russian and English.